Vyral/base-template/_posts/2021-01-22-what-happens-if-the-appraisal-comes-in-low.md

 {% include pullquote.html %}

 If, however, the answer in each instance is ‘no,’ then the buyer has a right to cancel the transaction per the appraisal contingency.
-As mentioned above, though, low appraisal scenarios &nbsp;seldom catch us by surprise.
+As mentioned above, though, low appraisal scenarios seldom catch us by surprise.
 In anticipation of a low appraisal, we implement a proactive strategy, like drafting an agreement that states the buyer will pay X amount of dollars over appraised value, etc.

 If you have further appraisal questions or are thinking about buying or selling a home soon here in the new year, please feel free to reach out by phone or email.
 I’m always available to help with whatever real estate needs you may have.